 All opinions expressed are Spotlight Sojourns’ own.

-All content and images are original, created with care by yours truly, Marilee Kostadimas and Paul Kostadimas, not AI.
-We’re the Hidden Gemologists of Spotlight Sojourns: Award-winning travel experts, storytellers, and advocates of meaningful travel.
-Because meaningful travel is part of a meaningful life.
+All content and images are original, created with care by yours truly, Marilee Kostadimas and Paul Kostadimas.
+We’re the Hidden Gemologists® of Spotlight Sojourns: Award-winning travel experts and slow travel storytellers.
+Because slow travel is meaningful travel, part of a meaningful life.
 And stories enrich the meaning.